-- Professor of International Law and Security (School of Law)
+- Professor of International Law and Security and Director of the Glasgow Centre for International Law and Security (GCILS) (School of Law)

 In addition to his academic work, Professor Geiss has advised international organizations and states, inter alia, in proceedings before the International Court of Justice (ICJ) and on matters pertaining to new (military) technologies and cyber security.
 His advisory work has included mandates from the United Nations, NATO, the German Federal Foreign Office, the World Health Organization, the Defence Academy of the United Kingdom, the Military Academy of the German Armed Forces, the NATO Cooperative Cyber Defence Centre of Excellence in Tallinn, the Centre for Economic and Social Rights in New York and the Geneva Centre for Security Policy.
-He is a member of the Scientific Advisory Board of the German Protestant Church’s research project regarding just peace, the Lieber Prize Committee of the American Society of International Law and the German National Committee on International Humanitarian Law.
+He is a member of the Lieber Prize Committee of the American Society of International Law and the German National Committee on International Humanitarian Law.

 International law and security.

-In particular: United Nations law; the laws of armed conflict; transnational organized crime; cyber security; new military technologies; statehood; human rights; comparative constitutional law.
+In particular: United Nations law; human rights law, the laws of armed conflict; cyber security; new (military) technologies; and transnational organized crime.

-Geiss, R. (2016) Common Article 3 GC I-IV.
+Geiss, R. and Durham, H. (2016) Article 12.
 In: ICRC, Commentary on the First Geneva Convention: Convention (I) for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field [2nd ed.].
 ICRC/CUP: Geneva.

 Professor Geiss has been awarded the following grants:

 Prof. Geiss is part of a British-Scandinavian research project "Taking surveillance apart?: Accountability and Legitimacy of Internet Surveillance and Expanded Investigatory Powers, funded by NordForsk, Nordic Societal Security Program (2016-2019).